 25 AEC Industry Insights from 2025 That Will Shape Firm Success in 2026

-2025 was a transformative year for PSMJ Resources and the AEC industry.
-We served clients in over 45 countries, expanded our team by seven employees, and delivered over 250 training sessions, webinars, and conferences to architecture, engineering, and construction professionals worldwide.
+What did 2025 look like at your firm?
+Here at PSMJ, we served clients in over 45 countries, expanded our team by seven employees, and delivered over 250 training sessions, webinars, and conferences to architecture, engineering, and construction professionals worldwide.

 Through thousands of conversations with AEC firm leaders, comprehensive benchmark surveys, and hands-on consulting engagements, we identified critical trends reshaping how successful firms operate, grow, and compete.
 Here are 25 key insights we're carrying into 2026.